 Nothing against private enterprise.
 The new OverDrive is free to subcontract and help libraries buy tablets, other goods, content, and services from Amazon, Google, 3M, and others.
 Operating on a national scale, the combined infrastructure organization of the public and academic digital systems can cut much better deals with providers of good and services than individual states and localities can on their own.
 At the same time the private side benefits from more library spending than before while the taxpayers are getting much more value per dollar.
 The two national digital library systems are expansions of pioneering efforts at the state level in Colorado, Massachusetts and elsewhere.
 Over the decades, the reinvented OverDrive will save the taxpayers billions compared to alternatives.
 It will work with cable and phone companies and other local Internet providers, including municipal systems, to deal with WiFi-related issues.
 Carmela can just switch on her tablet and enjoy books and other offerings—she doesn’t have to worry about router settings and other geekish matters.

 But what are the nuts and bolts of actually paying for Carmela’s books?
 The endowment can’t singlehandedly do this on its own.
-But much of the library money directed for paper books now goes for the electronic kind, in the form of fees from Carmela’s library to the national digital public library system.
+But some of the library money directed for paper books now goes for the electronic kind, in the form of fees from Carmela’s library to the national digital public library system.
 As for more traditional systems, librarians have worried about paying for both e-books and paper books.
 The endowment at least eases the transition.

 The business models for individual e-titles vary.
 The national public digital library system has paid up front for some books and can offer them to an unlimited number of patrons, either simultaneously or through one loan at a time.
 For other titles, the public system pays reasonable usage fees per checkout.
 This isn’t as as desirable for libraries as their owning the books and never having to pay again.
 But many librarians wanted some flexibility to gain access to the most popular titles.
 Loan periods vary.
 They are often shorter for the hottest new bestsellers unless patrons want to wait for the same books with the customary periods.
 That’s one way to expose more patrons to a particular title, while also keeping publishers happy since more temptation will exist to use the “Buy” links to the library catalogue.
 Independently owned local stores get links for free.
 If patrons buy through the digital library systems, which collect small commissions from publishers and e-bookstores, they get an added bonus, electronic book lockers, through which e-books will be forever available, regardless of changes in technical standards.
 In fact, library advocates are pushing for legislation to make the lockers work with all books and other items, no matter how people purchase them.